Overview of Learning Disorders

 Behavior problems

-Some children with learning disabilities have difficulty following social conventions (eg, taking turns, standing too close to the listener, not understanding jokes); these difficulties are often components of mild autism spectrum disorders as well.
+Some children with learning disabilities have difficulty following social conventions (eg, taking turns, standing too close to the listener, not understanding jokes); these difficulties may overlap with similar findings in people with autism spectrum disorder.

 Diagnosis of Learning Disorders